 Self-Care for Prenatal to Five Providers

-Meditation: UCLA Guided Meditations in Spanish & English An introduction to mindfulness meditation that you can practice on your own, stream these guided meditations.
+Meditation: UCLA Guided Meditations in Spanish & English An introduction to mindfulness meditation that you can practice on your own.
 Recorded by UCLA MARC's Director of Mindfulness Education, Diana Winston.

 Infographic: Supporting BIPOC colleagues This one-pager was created by the Outreach and Diversity Committee of the Institute of Child Development at the University of Minnesota to help us understand how to converse with BIPOC colleagues, trainees, students (as well as community partners, friends, etc.) at this time.